miguelhd/gear-case-finder/PROGRESS.md

 # Progress Report - Gear Case Finder Project

+## March 28, 2025 - Implemented AliExpress API Integration

+### Completed Tasks

+1. **Implemented AliExpress API Integration**
+   - Created three key files for the AliExpress API integration:
+     - `aliexpress-api-client.ts`: Handles direct communication with the AliExpress API via RapidAPI
+     - `aliexpress-data-mapper.ts`: Transforms API responses into the application's standard format
+     - `aliexpress-api-service.ts`: Provides business logic, caching, and high-level functionality
+   - Integrated the AliExpress API into the existing codebase:
+     - Updated `api-manager.ts` to include AliExpress API service
+     - Updated `api-factory.ts` to include AliExpress API configuration
+     - Added environment variable support for AliExpress RapidAPI key
+   - Created comprehensive test suite for the AliExpress API integration:
+     - Added `aliexpress-api.test.ts` with tests for client, data mapper, and service

+2. **Updated Test Suite for Vercel Compatibility**
+   - Ensured all tests run correctly in a Vercel-like environment
+   - Fixed test configuration issues with ts-jest
+   - Verified that all tests pass locally before deployment

+3. **Enhanced API Integration**
+   - Implemented the API-based approach that was identified as a next step in the previous progress report
+   - Added comprehensive caching for API responses
+   - Improved error handling in API clients
+   - Added support for finding cases that match specific audio gear dimensions

+### Current Status

+1. **API Integration**
+   - Successfully implemented AliExpress API integration
+   - All tests are passing
+   - The implementation follows the existing patterns in the codebase
+   - The API integration provides comprehensive functionality for searching products, getting product details, and finding matching cases

+2. **Codebase Improvements**
+   - Added new API source to diversify product data
+   - Improved the case matching functionality with dimension-based matching
+   - Enhanced the API manager to handle multiple API sources
+   - Added comprehensive error handling and logging

+### Next Steps

+1. **Further Enhance API Integration**
+   - Consider adding more API sources for product data
+   - Implement more sophisticated product matching algorithms
+   - Add support for user feedback on match quality

+2. **Improve User Interface**
+   - Update the user interface to showcase products from the new API source
+   - Enhance the case matching interface to display dimension compatibility
+   - Add filtering options for products from different sources

+3. **Expand Testing Coverage**
+   - Add more integration tests for the new API functionality
+   - Implement end-to-end tests for the case matching flow
+   - Add performance tests for API response caching

+### Lessons Learned

+1. The importance of following existing code patterns when adding new functionality
+2. The value of comprehensive testing for API integrations
+3. The benefits of a modular approach to API client implementation
+4. The importance of proper error handling and logging in API clients

+### Summary

+We've successfully implemented the AliExpress API integration, which was identified as a next step in the previous progress report.
+This implementation enhances the application's ability to find cases for audio gear by adding a new source of product data.
+The implementation follows the existing patterns in the codebase and includes comprehensive functionality for searching products, getting product details, and finding cases that match specific audio gear dimensions.

+The implementation includes three key components: an API client for direct communication with the AliExpress API, a data mapper for transforming API responses into the application's standard format, and an API service for providing business logic and caching.
+We've also created a comprehensive test suite to ensure the implementation works correctly.

+Moving forward, we should focus on adding more API sources, improving the product matching algorithms, and enhancing the user interface to showcase products from different sources.
+We should also expand the testing coverage to include more integration tests and end-to-end tests for the case matching flow.

 ## March 28, 2025 - Removed Scraper Code and Fixed Deployment Issues

 ### Completed Tasks